dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 #### Yield with continuations

-Continuations are more fundamental concept than coroutines and, therefore, can be used to implement coroutines and other control structures such as exceptions.
+Continuation is a more fundamental concept than coroutine and, therefore, can be used to implement coroutines and other control structures such as exceptions.
 The following example shows minimal implementation of `yeild/resume` using `call/cc`.
 The main idea is the same as in the rocket jump example.
 We save current continuation into a variable (in this case `yield-point` and `jump-out`) and use it later to change execution flow.
 For simplicity, this example uses global variables, but they could be scoped within some object with `yield` and `resume` functions so it will look more like a normal [generator]({% post_url coroutines/2018-05-02-yielding-generators %}).

 ```
 (define (print message)